kguoqi/gitstudy/readme.txt

 woshi shi

-Creating a new branch is quick.
+Creating a new branch is quick AND aimple .